Spectral networks and Fenchel-Nielsen coordinates: Constructing abelianizations

-Suppose we label the sheets over $c$ by $1$ and $2$.\footnote{We emphasize that this is only a \ti{local} labeling; it would not be possible to give such a labeling globally without branch cuts, but we can always do it over $c$ since $c$ is simply connected.
-Thus in what follows we will not have to worry about branch cuts.} Giving $\iota$ over $c$ is then equivalent to giving a basis $(s_1, s_2)$ of $E$ over $c$.
+Suppose we trivialize the covering $\Sigma$ over $c$.\footnote{We emphasize that this is only a \ti{local} trivialization; we can always do this since $c$ is simply connected.
+Thus in what follows we will not have to worry about branch cuts.} Giving $\iota$ over $c$ is then equivalent to giving $\iota^{-1}: \cO \oplus \cO \to E$, i.e. a basis $(s_1, s_2)$ of $E$ over $c$.
 How will we get this basis?
 On the boundary of $c$ we have two punctures, each carrying a decoration.
-Moreover, our rules for spectral networks imply that the two decorations are opposite: thus one puncture is labeled $12$ (call this puncture $z_1$) and the other $21$ (call this puncture $z_2$).\footnote{The decoration at the puncture thus determines whether the eigensection $s$ at that puncture is associated to the first or second sheet of the cover.} Each puncture has a framing; call these $\ell_1$ and $\ell_2$.
-By parallel transporting the framings $\ell_1$ and $\ell_2$ to a general $z \in c$, we obtain lines $\ell_1(z)$ and $\ell_2(z)$ in $E_z$.
-Our basis $(s_1, s_2)$ will be obtained by choosing $s_1(z) \in \ell_1(z)$ and $s_2(z) \in \ell_2(z)$.
-Crucially, for any such choice, $\nabla$ is diagonal relative to the basis $(s_1, s_2)$; this says exactly that $\nabla$ corresponds to a connection $\nabla^\ab$ in the line bundle $\cL$.
+Moreover, our rules for spectral networks imply that the two decorations are opposite: thus one puncture is labeled $21$ (call this puncture $z_1$) and the other $12$ (call this puncture $z_2$).
+Each puncture has a framing; call these $\ell_1$ and $\ell_2$.
+By parallel transporting the framings $\ell_1$ and $\ell_2$ along a path in $c$ to a general $z \in c$, we obtain lines $\ell_1(z)$ and $\ell_2(z)$ in $E_z$.
+Our basis $(s_1, s_2)$ is obtained by choosing $s_1(z) \in \ell_1(z)$ and $s_2(z) \in \ell_2(z)$.
+Crucially, for any such choice, $\nabla$ is diagonal relative to the basis $(s_1, s_2)$; thus $\iota$ indeed identifies $\nabla$ with the pushforward of a connection $\nabla^\ab$ in the line bundle $\cL$.

 Note that this construction would have failed if $\ell_1(z) = \ell_2(z)$, since in that case $s_1(z)$ and $s_2(z)$ are not linearly independent, so they do not form a basis of $E_z$.
 This is why we required that $\ell_1(z) \neq \ell_2(z)$ in the definition of $\cW$-framed connection.